w3c/aria-practices/draft-labelling-describing.md

 ```

-In some cases, the combination of the element’s contents and another element would be appropriate as an accessible name.
-In such situations, use the aria-labelledby and reference both the element itself and the other element.
+In some cases, the combination of the element’s contents and another element would be appropriate as a label.
+In such situations, use the `aria-labelledby` and reference both the element itself and the other element.

 In the following example, a "read more" link is labeled by the element itself and the article’s heading, resulting in “Read more… 7 ways you can help save the bees”.